 A costly and scarring operation that temporarily fixes the issue...

 ...But if the underlying hormonal imbalances are not treated, the problem will eventually come back.

 So would I recommend surgery?
 Nope.
-Only if you manage to control the hormonal situation first, and the developement of the breast tissue has gone so far that it won't dissapear even when the hormones are balanced, then would I recommend it.
+Only if you manage to control the hormonal situation first, and the development of the breast tissue has gone so far that it won't disappear even when the hormones are balanced, then would I recommend it.

 Let's get bit deeper into that; how do you actually balance the hormones?